 Beauty (clean)

-Clean beauty effectiveness
+Clean beauty efficiency

-Safety of the clean beauty
+The safety of clean beauty

 But rather than taking a position on the grounds that there is no truth, we are convinced of the importance of informing you, of the need to accept the convictions we have formed.
 And while it's up to each of us to apply (or not!) our own precautionary principle, it's ultimately our responsibility as distributors to share with you the list of ingredients that give us serious cause for doubt.
 Far be it from us to label them as dangerous to health, but we thought it prudent to temporarily rule them out (until the legislator can make up his mind).

-Eco-responsibility of clean beauty
+Eco-responsibility for clean beauty

-Limiting the environmental impact of clean beauty is a real priority.
+Limiting the environmental impact of clean beauty beauty is a real priority.
 We are aware that our products are not irreproachable in this respect, because at present there is no ideal solution.

 Oh My Cream's ingredients charter

-At Oh My Cream, we pay great attention to the analysis of the composition of the products we refer.
-This is why, even if our vision of "clean beauty" is not about blacklists, you will find below our position on different families of ingredients that are currently under the spotlight.
-The first list includes the ingredients that we have discarded (as a precautionary principle, since there is unfortunately no absolute truth in this matter!), and the second those we tolerate but let's look at them with particular attention.
+At Oh My Cream, we pay great attention to analyzing the composition of the products we list.
+That's why, even though our vision of the "clean beauty" doesn't boil down to "blacklists", you'll find below our position on various families of ingredients that are currently in the spotlight.
+The first list includes ingredients we have excluded (as a precautionary measure, since there is unfortunately no absolute truth in this area! those we tolerate but still keep a close eye on.

-The ingredients temporarily ruled out
+Ingredients temporarily ruled out

-European legislation remains the strictest in the world and, even if everyone is entitled to apply a principle of caution or, quite simply, to consume according to his or her own slant, we do not believe that authorised ingredients are dangerous to health.
-This is all the more true since some ingredients that are the subject of controversy are replaced by other molecules on which science has very little hindsight...
-However, for the very rare families of ingredients that are currently being re-evaluated, we have taken the decision to remove them from the formulas we reference.
-Once again, we are not saying that they are "toxic" or "bad", but, in all transparency, we no longer use them on a personal basis... and we are our first customers.
+European legislation remains the strictest in the world, and while everyone has the right to apply a principle of caution, or simply to consume according to one's own inclinations, we do not believe that authorized ingredients are harmful to health.
+This is all the more true given that certain controversial ingredients are replaced by other molecules on which science has very little experience...
+However, for the very few ingredient families currently under re-evaluation, we have decided to exclude them from the formulas we reference.
+Once again, we're not saying they're "toxic" or "bad", but, in all transparency, we're no longer using them on a personal basis... and we're our first customers.

 Cyclic silicones include cyclomethicone, cyclotetrasiloxane, cyclopentasiloxane and cyclohexasiloxane.